juxor/afaq/markdown/secC2.md

 roundabout' than another independently of the rate of profit . . .
-Therefore the Austrian notion of roundaboutness is as internally inconsistent as the neoclassical concept of the marginal productivity of capital."_ [Steve Keen, **Debunking Economics**, p.
+Therefore the Austrian notion of roundaboutness is as internally inconsistent as the neoclassical concept of the marginal productivity of capital."_ [Steve Keen, **Debunking Economics** , p.
 302]).

 The next problem with the theory is that "capital" is treated as something utterly unreal.
 Take, for example, leading neoclassical Dennis Robertson's 1931 attempt to explain the marginal productivity of labour when holding "capital" constant:

-> _ "If ten men are to be set out to dig a hole instead of nine, they will be furnished with ten cheaper spades instead of nine more expensive ones; or perhaps if there is no room for him to dig comfortably, the tenth man will be furnished with a bucket and sent to fetch beer for the other nine."_ [_"Wage- grumbles"_, **Economic Fragments**, p.
+> _"If ten men are to be set out to dig a hole instead of nine, they will be
+> furnished with ten cheaper spades instead of nine more expensive ones; or
+> perhaps if there is no room for him to dig comfortably, the tenth man will
+> be furnished with a bucket and sent to fetch beer for the other nine."_ [
+> _"Wage-grumbles"_ , **Economic Fragments** , p.
 226]

 So to work out the marginal productivity of the factors involved, _"ten cheaper spades"_ somehow equals nine more expensive spades?
 How is this